Title Searches on Property

 What are the costs of a Title Search?

 Title searches can be conducted at any time.
 You do not have to be already working on site to pull a copy of the land title.
-You will find more pricing information on our fee schedule for pulling a Title Search.
+Please contact our Lien-Pro team to learn more about setting up a search account with us.